WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-When referring to an interface an ID form can additionally be used to refer to
+When referring to an interface, a fully-qualified [interface name] can be used.
-dependencies.
-For example above it was seen:
+For example, in this WIT document:
 ```wit
 package local:demo;